 Governor Kate Brown Announces Updates to the County Watch List

-(Portland, OR) — Governor Kate Brown today announced that two counties—Lincoln and Union—have succeeded in reducing the spread of COVID-19 sufficiently enough to be removed from the County Watch List.
-Meanwhile, three counties—Hood River, Marion, and Multnomah—have been added to the Watch List.
-This brings the total number of counties on the list to ten.
+(Salem, OR) — Governor Kate Brown today announced that two counties—Marion and Wasco—have succeeded in reducing the spread of COVID-19 sufficiently enough to be removed from the County Watch List.
+Meanwhile, Jackson County has been added to the Watch List.
+This brings the total number of counties on the list to eight.

 The County Watch List allows the state to prioritize resources and assistance to counties that are seeing the broadest spread of COVID-19.
 When a county is placed on the Watch List, the Oregon Health Authority increases monitoring and communication, and deploys additional technical assistance and resources, such as epidemiological support, case investigation, and contact tracing help.

-The complete County Watch List now includes the following ten counties: Baker, Hood River, Jefferson, Lake, Malheur, Marion, Morrow, Multnomah, Umatilla, and Wasco.
+The complete County Watch List now includes the following eight counties: Baker, Hood River, Jackson, Jefferson, Malheur, Morrow, Multnomah, and Umatilla.